bgl-d/BigQuery-Ecommerce-Analysis/README.md

 to industry practitioners for the purpose of product discovery, testing, and evaluation.

-Because of its artificial nature this dataset have some limitations or rather simplifications.
+Because of its artificial nature this dataset has some limitations or rather simplifications.
 Most of the items were sold only once and its relative revenue contribution often equals its sale price.